 - Blatant Lies: Anything the narrator says.

 - Cosmic Horror: Maybe?
 As with so many things in this movie, this is never elaborated on.

-- Dreadful Musician: The composer of the actual score.
+- Dreadful Musician: The composer/musician of the actual score (who is uncredited, perhaps due to shame).
 To elaborate, the score consisted mainly of sparse, jangly Scare Chords played on a Fender Rhodes and amplified to distortion; it's atonal, harsh, and probably meant to be creepy, but just gets annoying after a while.

 - Gainax Ending: There was no monster.
 This chain of events is also never explained properly, making what was supposed to be a Shocking Swerve turn into a huge Plot Hole.

 - Jerkass: Dr. Carl.
 Talks to the wife of the mission's pilot about how well a mission went when the pilot didn't come back alive, instructs a mother not to tell her son that his stepfather is dead, and inexplicably disappears before doing anything useful.
 And he promised the kid they'd go out for milkshakes before vanishing while the kid is out of the room.
 Considering the quality of this movie, vanishing from it might make Dr. Carl a Karma Houdini.

 - Mind Screw: How the climax happened is not only never explained, but handwaved by the narrator at the very end.

 - Never Trust a Title: There is a very very very brief moment of go go dancers at the very beginning, but you have to imagine anyone not making out with their girlfriend at the drive-in felt profoundly ripped off.